jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life

 Say you moved into a new townhouse and want to finish your backyard.
 You're neighbors are doing the same.
-Soon enough, wveryone starts installing patio stones, assembling lawn furniture, hiring contractors, putting in pools, fences, sheds, and whatever else you dream up.
+Soon enough, everyone starts installing assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.

-The question is, when making our purchases, do we consider the big picture—that our choices matter?
+We now know we're playing the game of civilization.
+So, the question is, when making our purchases, do we consider the big picture—that our choices matter?

-If we choose new and better products, we're attracted to the majic of new technologies, and become player gods.
+If we choose new and better products, we're attracted to the majic of new tools, and become player gods.
 If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being an extra, attracted by dark majic.
 The former is good, the later bad for our civilization.
 Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-For us today, doing all this work in the real-world, do the rules encourage player gods?
+For us today, doing all this work in the real-world, we have to ask, do the rules encourage us to be player gods?
 Or is the rulebook so big and confusing, that regular people are encourage to go with the flow, and stay extras of the Industrial Age?

 Evolution needs us to buy solar-power roofs, start a 3D printing business in the garge, install a Hydroloop water resuser.
 But do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
-What are your local business by-laws, construction codes, tax laws?
+Do you know what your local business by-laws, construction codes, tax laws are?
 Our society rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, lawsuit, or audit.
 Being an extra is easy.
 Being a player god is risky.

 Technologically speaking, there's no reason why regular people can't work as easily as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, YouTube videos, can make the Internet Age rulebook seemless.
-But this will only be a happy reality once Main Streets understands how to avoid dark majic, blow up the confusing rulebook I call the Death Star, and embrace the era of mass-collaboration.
+But this will only be a happy reality once Main Streets understands how to avoid dark majic, blow up the the Death Star, and embrace the era of mass-collaboration, using new philosophy of Techvolution as their shield and motivation.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store for his repair company.
 A complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
-We'll make that rulebook a little later, in Techvolution II: Building the Life Star._
+We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click